Jackn0/adam-blog/_posts/2017-08-21-time-to-think.markdown

 $\bar{s}^{l+1} = V_{th}/T \cdot clip(\left \lfloor (T/V_{th}) \cdot W^l \bar{s}^l,0,T \right \rfloor)$

-Though analyze the output error between the source ANN and converted SNN, we decompose the conversion error into the output error of each layer:
+Though analyze the output error between the source ANN and converted SNN, we decompose the conversion error into the output error of each layer.

-$\sum_l E[\Delta a^{'T}_l H_{a_l} \Delta a'_l]$

 As a result, we can make the converted SNN closer to the source ANN by simply reducing the output error of each layer.
 Here we propose a method to reduce the flooring error: only to increase the SNN's bias by $V_{th}/2T$.

-{% highlight ruby %} SNN.layer[l].weight<-ANN.layer[l].weight SNN.layer[l].bias<-ANN.layer[l].bias{% endhighlight %}
+{% highlight ruby %}
+for l=1 to L do SNN.layer[l].thresh<-ANN.layer[l].maximum_activation
+SNN.layer[l].weight<-ANN.layer[l].weight
+SNN.layer[l].bias<-ANN.layer[l].bias + SNN.layer[l].thresh / (2*T)
+end for
+{% endhighlight %}

 #### Reduce the output error layer-by-layer
 The previous method does not rely on real data statistics.
 It is made by a strong assumption that activation is uniformly distributed.
 In fact, we can get a better bias increment by analyzing the distribution of some training samples.
-Here, we propose two methods to calibrate the SNN's **bias** and **weight**, respectively layer-by-layer.
+Here, we propose two methods to calibrate the SNN's bias and weight, respectively layer-by-layer.
 **Bias correction (BC)**